LeeVaughn/100-days-of-code/log.md

 **Thoughts:** Felt like I was right there with today's algorithm but I couldn't quite get it to work without having to result to seeking help.

 **Link to work:** <a href="https://teamtreehouse.com/dlv">Treehouse Profile</a> & <a href="https://github.com/LeeVaughn/intermediate-algorithm-scripting-freecodecamp">Intermediate Algorithm Repo</a>

+### Day 89: March 2, 2018

+**Today's Progress**: Solved an intermediate algorithm for fCC and wrote a blog post explaining how I solved one of the intermediate algorithms.

+**Thoughts:** Explaining my solution really helped reinforce the concepts.

+**Link to work:** <a href="https://teamtreehouse.com/dlv">Treehouse Profile</a> & <a href="https://github.com/LeeVaughn/intermediate-algorithm-scripting-freecodecamp">Intermediate Algorithm Repo</a>

+### Day 90: March 3, 2018

+**Today's Progress**: Worked a bit on Object Oriented JavaScript at Treehouse and went to a bootcamp for the upcoming Battleborn Hackathon.

+**Thoughts:** I don't think I am ready to invest the time required for a hackathon when I have so many other things that I need to do but it was very interesting to learn about.

+**Link to work:** <a href="https://teamtreehouse.com/dlv">Treehouse Profile</a>

+### Day 91: March 4, 2018

+**Today's Progress**: Continued working on Object Oriented JavaScript at Treehouse.

+**Thoughts:** I am not sure why but this course just isn't clicking for me.

+**Link to work:** <a href="https://teamtreehouse.com/dlv">Treehouse Profile</a>

+### Day 92: March 5, 2018

+**Today's Progress**: Finished the Object Oriented JavaScript course at Treehouse and solved another intermediate algorithm.

+**Thoughts:** Gettting close to the end of the Front End course at Treehouse and the Intermediate Algorithm section at fCC.
+Can't wait to be done with both!

+**Link to work:** <a href="https://teamtreehouse.com/dlv">Treehouse Profile</a> & <a href="https://github.com/LeeVaughn/intermediate-algorithm-scripting-freecodecamp">Intermediate Algorithm Repo</a>